cakeio-unreal/cakeio-unreal.github.io/docs/core-api/directories.md

 Each of these traits is independent of one another, and so they can be freely mixed in any combination the caller needs.
 Now, let's look a bit more in depth into each of the traits.

 #### Traversal Depth
-Traversal depth is controlled via the [OpDepth](policies.md#opdepth) policy.
+Traversal depth is controlled via the {{ policy_link('OpDepth') }} parameter.
 Full details about each setting can be found in its documentation.

 #### Traversal Targets
 There are three targets a caller can select for a traversal operation to visit at the specified depth: items will visit all files and directories, files will visit only files, and subdirectories will only visit subdirectories.
 The callback signature for traversals will change based on the target selected.
 For each target element visited, an items traversal will produce a [CakePath](paths.md) object and a boolean indicating if it is a directory, a files traversal will produce a [CakeFile](files.md) object, and a subdirectory traversal will produce a CakeDir object.